surajraikwar/surajraikwar/README.md

 - 🌌 Aspiring astrophysicist at heart, with a love for SpaceX and sci-fi.
 - 😂 Meme aficionado and admin of a meme page.
 - 🌍 Level 7 Local Guide on [Google Maps](https://maps.app.goo.gl/PAxxN6JZ6tkqTUkW8).
 - ⚽ Weekends?
-Catch me partying or binge-watching!
+Catch me partying, binge-watching or console gaming!

 <br>